 - District and regional MOHP review meetings effectively use data to identify and monitor actions to improve performance

-- Facility-based quality improvement system is institutionalized
+- Facility-based quality improvement system is institutionalized nationwide

 - Pre-service training and teaching methods for Auxiliary Nurse Midwives strengthened

-- Gender-based violence and early marriage reduced
+- Gender-based violence and early marriage are reduced